 Switzerland’s cities are very walkable, and connecting travel is very efficient.
 With two full days in Switzerland (allowing three nights), it is possible to see many of Switzerland’s main attractions and get a good feel for the country.

-We have put together an itinerary that covers off on two of Switzerland’s most popular destinations – Zurich and Lucerne.
-Both very achievable destinations in two days without rushing.
+We have put together an itinerary that covers two of Switzerland’s most popular destinations – Zurich and Lucerne.
+Both are very achievable destinations in two days without rushing.

 How to Get Around Switzerland

 Public transport in Switzerland is the best way to get around.
 Trains, trams and buses are reliable, clean and easy to navigate.
 Train travel in Switzerland is the most efficient and enjoyable way to travel between destinations.

 On a 2 day itinerary, especially one centred around Zurich and Lucerne, the train will be the most efficient way of seeing most of the country.

 There are regular trains between Zurich and Lucerne, each arriving within the city, walking distance to the main attractions.

 Add a River Cruise to Your Swiss Itinerary: A river cruise down the Rhine and Moselle between Paris and Zurich is a great addition to your Swiss itinerary.

 - Trains run on average at least every half hour.

 - The journey takes 45 – 60 minutes.